ministryofjustice/cloud-platform-user-docs/01-getting-started/003-ecr-setup.md

 }
 ```

 This will create an image repository at `<account_number>.dkr.ecr.eu-west-1.amazonaws.com/my-team-name/my-app-name` along with the credentials to push to it.
-Make sure you adjust the values of `team_name`, `repo_name` and `namespace` to what is appropriate for your environment.
+Make sure you adjust the values of `team_name`, `repo_name` `name` and `namespace` to what is appropriate for your environment.

 5\. git add, commit and push to your branch.